-Note: Refer to the Summary of Outage Scheduling Procedure Timeline (Appendix A) for typical timelines for executing outages in all MD Anderson buildings based on the scope of the outage, as determined by the Shop Response.
+Note: Refer to the Appendix A - Summary of Outage Schedule Procedure Timeline for typical timelines for executing outages in all MD Anderson buildings based on the scope of the outage, as determined by the request description (initial level) and Shop Response (final level).

-1.2 The Outage Coordinator will accept an Outage Request form and ensure that it is forwarded automatically to a Technical Investigator.
+1.2 The Outage Coordinator will accept an Outage Request Form and ensure that it is forwarded to a Technical Investigator.

-Note: A returned Outage Request form must be re-submitted as a new request.
+Note: A returned/rejected Outage Request Form must be re-submitted.

-1.3 Mission Areas must generate a work order and indicate "outage" as the work type for the associated equipment involved in the outage.
+1.3 Mission Areas must generate a work order in the computerized maintenance management system (CMMS) and indicate "outage" as the Work Type, along with the most appropriate Asset Number for the associated equipment involved in the outage.